-How to watch SpaceX launch the Falcon Heavy that will throw a Tesla car into orbit around Mars
+Watch Elon Musk’s SpaceX launch the Falcon Heavy rocket to throw a Tesla into orbit around Mars

 The goal with Falcon Heavy is to develop a rocket that can lift massive amounts of cargo into space.
 Its capacity of 119,000 pounds is twice as large as the capacity of most rockets that carry payloads.

 So what’s it carrying?
 Naturally, Musk has placed a Tesla inside.
 Because, why not?
-The vehicle will have a human dummy inside dressed in a SpaceX suit.
-And the rocket will hurl the Tesla into space, where it is supposed to eventually drift into orbit around Mars.
+The vehicle itself will contain a human dummy dressed in a SpaceX suit.
+The rocket will hurl the Tesla into space, where it is supposed to eventually drift into orbit around Mars.

 You can watch the livestream of the liftoff here: